-Heres to the crazy ones.
+- Heres to the crazy ones.
 The misfits.
 The rebels.
-The troublemakers The round pegs in the square holes.

-The ones who see things differently.
+The troublemakers.
+The round pegs in the square holes. - The ones who see things differently.
 Theyre not fond of rules.
 And they have no respect for the status quo.
 You can quote them, disagree with them, glorify or vilify them.

 About the only thing you cant do is ignore them.
-Because they char things.
+Dependence have been a structure of things.
 They invent.
-They imagine.
-They heal.
+They imagine they neal.
 They explore.
-The create.
+They create.
 They inspire.
-They push the human race forward.
+They can the human race forward.Maybe they have to be have.